bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/filesystem.md

 Returns the number of bytes on this filesystem.

+# fstype of &lt;filesystem&gt; : string

+No documentation exists.

 # logical volume of &lt;filesystem&gt; : logical volume

 On an AIX system, returns the logical volume corresponding to the given filesystem.

+# mount option of &lt;filesystem&gt; : string

+No documentation exists.

+# mount point of &lt;filesystem&gt; : string

+No documentation exists.

 # name of &lt;filesystem&gt; : string